liyangau/redis-demo/README.md

 # Redis Demo

-> The knowledge I used on this repo is inspired by That DevOps Guy's [YouTube](https://www.youtube.com/channel/UCFe9-V_rN9nLqVNiI8Yof3w) videos.
+> The knowledge I used on this repo is inspired by `That DevOps Guy`'s [YouTube](https://www.youtube.com/channel/UCFe9-V_rN9nLqVNiI8Yof3w) videos.
 Thanks him for sharing his knowledge.

 This repo helps you to spin up redis quickly.
 You can start a standalone redis, redis cluster or redis sentinel quickly with docker.